italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 This draft provides a gap analysis with respect to existing IETF work in the following areas:

-* It provides an analysis of optical attributes provided by other organizations and identifying modeling gaps in current IETF drafts.
+* It provides an analysis of optical attributes provided by other organizations and identifying modeling gaps in a few IETF documents.
 * It identifies modeling needs addressing the specific aspect of pluggability of transceiver modules.
 The authors recognize the fact that that not all pluggable modules are coherent, not all coherent pluggable modules are DWDM capable and not all DWDM capable interfaces are implemented as pluggable modules.
 This analysis identifies gaps to manage the lifecycle of an optical pluggable module, from operator approval and viability assessment, to deployment, monitoring and phase-out.

 The lifecycle of an optical pluggable module, from operator approval and viability assessment to deployment and monitoring, is also addressed.